goerz-research/2022-01_Rydberg_Krotov_Spectral_Constraints/README.md

 2. Reproduce the results

     Run any of the scripts in the `./scripts` subfolder.
-Use either, e.g. `julia ./scripts/2022-01-09_baseline.jl`, or start a Julia REPL and do
+Use either, e.g. `julia ./scripts/2022-01-09_baseline.jl`, or start a Julia REPL and do, e.g.

     ```
     julia> include("./scripts/2022-01-09_baseline.jl")
+    julia> _progmod.main()
     ```

     Running the script inside the REPL has the benefit of avoiding compilation overhead when running multiple scripts.